dieharders/ai-text-server/README.md

 - Startup and shutdown of the backend services are done via the front-end.

-- The Python/FastAPI server (universal api) operates under `localhost:8008`.
+- The Python/FastAPI server (homebrew api) operates under `localhost:8008`.

-- 3rd party client apps will call the universal api to perform all functions needed.
+- 3rd party client apps will call the homebrew api to perform all functions needed.

 ---